-One Friday during the semester no briefings will be held so that you can pursue an enrichment activity.
-You may participate in this activity in person or virtually.
-This activity should focus on history or the arts (e.g. touring a historical site; virtually visiting a museum such as the Smithsonian Institution; watching a digital concert at the Kennedy Center).
+One Friday during the semester, no briefings will be held so that you can pursue an enrichment activity.
+This activity should focus on history or the arts (e.g., touring a historical site; virtually visiting a museum such as the Smithsonian Institution; watching a concert at the Kennedy Center).
 This is an opportunity for you to visit a site or participate in an activity that may only be open during business hours during the week when you would normally be at your internship or seminar meetings; however, you are free to complete this assignment at any time as your schedule permits.
-You will write a report that briefly (1-2 pages) summarizes the experience and discusses what you learned from the activity.
-Due Tuesday, November 24, 11:59 pm, on Learning Suite.
+(If D.C. is shut down throughout the semester, you may participate in this activity virtually, e.g., taking the virtual tour of Gettysburg, attending a digital concert at the Kennedy Center, etc.) You will write a report that briefly (300 words, double-spaced) summarizes the experience and discusses what you learned from the activity.
+Due Friday, August 6, 11:59 p.m., on Learning Suite.